nishantc1527/gameboy/README.md

 If you want to learn more about hacking the save file, [here](https://bulbapedia.bulbagarden.net/wiki/Save_data_structure_(Generation_I)) is a good reference file.

+## Customization

+Customization is not featured directly in the GUI, but it is easy to tweak anything through the file itself.

+For colors, there are macros defined at the top of the page called `HEX_WHT` through `HEX_BLK` (ignore `HEX_EXT` that's for debugging).
+You can change the hexcode of each tone (white, light grey, dark grey, and black).

+For screen size, you can change the variables `FCT_X` and `FCT_Y`, which scale the x and y axises.

+For controls, look for the function called `handle_in()`.
+You will see two switch cases, one for key pressed and one for key released.
+Edit the corresponding key (usually in both switch cases) to change the key.
+You can use [this file](https://github.com/libsdl-org/SDL/blob/SDL2/include/SDL_keycode.h) to see the keycode needed.

 # Usage

 This project is mostly educational and wasn't intended to be distributed.
 If you want to run it, however, you can do so by doing the following: